 The first step towards your healing is acceptance, you need to accept what you’ve through and what you’re feeling is real.
 You need to accept that you have broken emotionally and mentally.

 You have been cheated, lied, used, abused, and manipulated for far too long.
 The past relationship was an illusion and you were merely prey.
 The torment was real and now you have lost your faith and conscience, you get a hard time trusting people and often even yourself

 You need to allow yourself to heal.
 The damage is deep and you should let it have the time it needs to do healing, the pieces will be put back together with time and there is no need to hurry.
 Slowly everything will fall back in place if you take a leap of faith and allow it.

 To heal, you must focus on building yourself.
 The process is not easy and cannot be achieved in a hurry.
 Once you have accepted it you’ve taken the first step to heal.
-You need to build new friendship, open your mind and eyes for different views and forgive the past.
+You need to build new friendships, open your mind and eyes for different views, and forgive the past.

 There is no point holding on to something that hurts you to the core.

 Another important step when you live with trauma is finding someone you can open up to without being judged.
 It can be a friend or a counselor understanding the C-PTSD post abusive relationship.
 Slowly the light within you will shine again.
 If you are determined nothing can stop you, you will rise again.
 Remember, let it take it’s time there is no hurry.
 Healing comes slowly, have faith in yourself.